paradise-fi/divine/doc/manual/dios.md

 The first part of the output is the same as in the previous case.
 The rest are full DIVINE backtraces for all the active threads.
 In this concrete example, we see two backtraces even for a single threaded program.
 To see the reason for this, let us first examine backtrace #2.
-If we go through the back trace from its end, we can see an invocation of `_start`, which called `main`. `main` was then interrupted on line 3 because of the fault.
+If we go through the backtrace from its end, we can see an invocation of `_start`, which called `main`. `main` was then interrupted on line 3 because of the fault.
 Next, we can see a call to the DiOS fault handler `__dios::Fault::handler`.
 As the handler is called from user